 10. Best Glacier: Theodul Glacier And Pass

-From Zermatt to Winkelmatten, cable cars travel via Furi to the Schwarzsee, then via Furi and Furgg to the Trockener Steg at the Upper Theodul Glacier, at an elevation of 2,939 metres.
+From Zermatt to Winkelmatten, cable cars travel via Furi to the Schwarzsee, then via Furi and Furgg to the Trockener Steg at the Upper Theodul Glacier, at 2,939 meters.

 A ski lift runs from the Trockener Steg to the Furgg saddle at 3,365 meters on the Italian border, also available in the summer.
 A second ski lift in Zermatt gondola stations connects Gandegg and the Theodul Pass.

-A five-hour glacier tour with a guide is available, including trekking to the Hermettji and then crossing the crevassed Upper Theodul Glacier with a rope to the pass 2.25 hours later.
-The Theodul Pass was already being utilized to route into Italy in the fourth century.
+A five-hour glacier tour with a guide is available, including trekking to the Hermettji and crossing the crevassed Upper Theodul Glacier with a rope to the pass 2.25 hours later.
+The Theodul Pass was already used to route into Italy in the fourth century.

 See Related: Why Everyone is Obsessed with Travel

 With five huge adult trails and Switzerland’s largest children’s route, the Forest Fun Park guarantees an adrenaline-filled adventure with plenty of fun.

 The Adventure Park is located in a quiet area near the village’s edge, facing the Matterhorn.
 It has 31 magnificent zip lines and 95 obstacles amongst the trees where travelers can test their balance and strength for 1-3 hours.